walkswiththebear/ConsecutiveSequences/README.md

 #### `numberOfPermutations(numElements)`

 Returns the number of permutations of `numElements`, that is, `numElements!`.
-The return type is bigInt.
+The result type is bigInt.

 This function is provided
 here because it is sometimes more efficient to calculate the size of the complement of a set of